 SAP Business Warehouse (BW) continues to serve as a powerful data warehouse to consolidate data, harmonize master data and provide flexible reporting scenarios.
 Introducing SAP HANA as database underneath SAP BW was a major breakthrough in various core areas for data warehousing.
 With the combination of a rich data warehousing application and a fast in-memory database, we’ve seen architectural simplification, performance improvements and new modelling experiences.

-Recall from our earlier discussion of early SAP in-memory projects that SAP BW was the ﬁrst SAP application that was renovated and updated to natively run on SAP HANA as its primary run-time database.
+Recall from our earlier discussion of early SAP IN-MEMORY PROJECTS that SAP BW was the first SAP application that was renovated and updated to natively run on SAP HANA as its primary run-time database.
 Most of these renovations were necessary to more closely tie the SAP BW application to the SAP HANA database.
 In a disk-based architecture, SAP BW is separated from the database by an abstraction layer, essentially making it impossible for the application to “see” anything in the database other than bare tables.
-Once the abstraction layer is removed, the SAP BW application cannot only “see” everything in the database, but the entire database is designed around the needs of that speciﬁc application.
+Once the abstraction layer is removed, the SAP BW application cannot only “see” everything in the database, but the entire database is designed around the needs of that specific application.
 This opens up a whole new world of possibilities for SAP customers.

 With SAP HANA, SAP BW now generates turbo-charged query responses natively, without the need for any side-car accelerators or crazy multi-layered third-party architectures.
 Because the entire database under the SAP BW system physically sits in memory, every activity — not just queries — is executed orders of magnitude faster.